Be careful of this time tested value ratio

 You know we recommend that you never use a single ratio to get investment ideas.

-An investor I respect
+Advice from an investor I respect

-You know price to book works
+You know buying low price to book ratio companies work

 But it underperformed